RichardEssery/FSM2/README.md

 ## Building the model

 FSM2 is coded in Fortran.
-An executable `FSM2` is produced using the [gfortran](https://gcc.gnu.org/wiki/GFortran) compiler by running the linux script `compil.sh`.
+A linux executable `FSM2` or a Windows executable `FSM2.exe`is produced  by running the script `compil.sh` or the batch file `compil.bat`.
+Both use the [gfortran](https://gcc.gnu.org/wiki/GFortran) compiler but could be edited to use other compilers.
 Physics and driving data options are selected by defining variables in file `src/OPTS.h` before compilation

 | Option  | Description                  | Possible choices                      |
 |---------|------------------------------|---------------------------------------|